vppillai/h3Docs/apps/wifi_eth_dual_interface/readme.md

 ## Running the Application

 1. Open the project and launch Harmony3 configurator.
-2. Configure home AP credentials for AP Mode.
+2. Configure credentials for AP Mode.
 ![MHC](images/configurator.png)
 3. Save configurations and generate code via MHC
 4. Build and program the generated code into the hardware using its IDE